Welcome to

 So, welcome to The Meristem Letters.

 A weekly newsletter designed to make you pause, take a deep breath, and perhaps shift your perspective on something.
-It’s also a growing community where we come together for roundtables, events, and gatherings where different people with different worldviews have the kind of conversations that usually only happen by accident, at the end of a long dinner when everyone stops being professional.
+It’s also a growing community where we come together for roundtables, events, and gatherings where different people with different worldviews have the kind of conversations that usually only happen at the end of a long dinner when everyone finally undoes the top button of their shirt.

 So who am I?